pypa/packaging.python.org/source/specifications/pypirc.rst

     username = __token__
     password = <PyPI token>

-To configure an additional repository, you will need to redefine the ``index-servers`` setting to include the repository name.
+To configure an additional repository, you'll need to redefine the ``index-servers`` field to include the repository name.
 Here is a complete example of a :file:`$HOME/.pypirc` for PyPI, TestPyPI, and a private repository:

 .. code-block:: ini